 Mark from Ottawa, today’s walking companion, and I were on our way not long after breakfast at 7.15am.
-That was my earliest start to date.
+My earliest Camino start, to date.

 The reason for the early departure is alcohol.
 Today’s destination, the town of Logroño, has a wine festival happening.
 A bet would be that other peregrinos may also like to stop there for a night or two.